Chart Color Schemes

 Infrastructure

-Stafford Heights has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Stafford Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect this region.
-Notable ones include Stafford Heights Aged Care & Retirement Village Expansion (Rode Rd, Stafford Heights), Stafford City Shopping Centre Redevelopment, and Everton Park Urban Village.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 13 projects that are expected to impact the area.
+Notable among these are Stafford Heights Aged Care & Retirement Village Expansion, Rode Rd, Stafford Heights, Stafford City Shopping Centre Redevelopment, and Everton Park Urban Village.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.